top of page

 Screenshot 2026-03-29 at 18.41.51.png

-Pubs & Bars: Looe is prime for a harbour stroll followed by a pub where dogs are welcome inside and the sea air turns everyone into snack goblins.
-Look for cosy, friendly spots where sandy paws are treated as normal.
-Your dog will smell like “holiday” either way.
+Looe is prime for a harbour stroll followed by a pub where dogs are welcome inside and the sea air turns everyone into snack goblins.
+Look for cosy, friendly spots where sandy paws are treated as normal and settling in feels effortless.

 Easy dog-friendly plans 🐾